getify/foi-lang/README.md

 It should feel intuitive when doing the *right*&trade; things, appear obvious when doing the *risky* things, and discourage doing the *dangerous* things.

+**Foi** is a language you write for other humans to read first.
+It's only a secondary benefit that the computer can understand the code and execute the desired operations.

 <details>
     <summary>Inspirational/Aspirational Design Ideas for Foi</summary>
     <p></p>